Tourism research statistics

 - footnote Back to paragraph Source: Bank of Canada

-- footnote Back to paragraph Sources: Statistics Canada and Ontario Ministry of Heritage Sport, Tourism, and Culture Industries
+- footnote Back to paragraph Sources: Statistics Canada and Ontario Ministry of Tourism, Culture and Sport

-- footnote[d] Back to paragraph Includes Accommodations, Arts, Entertainment and Recreation, Food & Beverage, Transportation, Travel Services
+- footnote[c] Back to paragraph Includes Accommodations, Arts, Entertainment and Recreation, Food & Beverage, Transportation, Travel Services

 - footnote Back to paragraph Source: Ministry of Energy

-- footnote Back to paragraph Sources: World Travel & Tourism Council; Tourism Economics; Statistics Canada’s National Travel Survey and Visitor Travel Survey; Ontario Ministry of Heritage, Sport, Tourism, and Culture Industries.
+- footnote Back to paragraph Sources: World Travel & Tourism Council; Tourism Economics; Statistics Canada’s National Travel Survey and Visitor Travel Survey; Ontario Ministry of Tourism, Culture and Sport.

-- footnote[e] Back to paragraph These tax revenues resulting from the total impact of tourism receipts in Ontario.
+- footnote[d] Back to paragraph These tax revenues resulting from the total impact of tourism receipts in Ontario.